SopiMlab/DeepLearningWithAudio/02_ddsp/README.md

 **MONITORING THE TRAINING**

-It is most likley that DDSP treaning will take approximatley 17 hours, during which you can log in and monitor the status of your training.
+It is most likely that DDSP training will take approximatley 17 hours, during which you can log in and monitor the status of your training.
 To do that;

 Log in to  https://labs.azure.com
 (see the  [login instructions](https://github.com/SopiMlab/DeepLearningWithAudio/blob/master/00_introduction/))